 Anyone operating a financial product market needs to be licensed (unless the market is exempt).
 A licensed market cannot be operated without market rules, and s328 of the FMC Act sets out what those rules must include.
 These rules provide some risk mitigation for the investor in that the companies must comply with the rules.

-Catalist is designed to be Aotearoa New Zealand’s stock exchange for small and medium-sized businesses, connecting investors with previously inaccessible SME investments.
+Catalist is Aotearoa New Zealand’s stock exchange for small and medium-sized businesses, connecting investors with previously inaccessible SME investments.
 We don’t claim to take the risk out of investing, but we do aim to give investors the confidence they need to make good investment decisions.
-While our license for the Catalist Public Market is currently pending, as the Government works through some regulatory details, Catalist will be licensed and regulated by the FMA.
+Like the NZX, Catalist is a licensed financial product market and is regulated by the FMA, meaning you’re protected under the Financial Markets Conduct Act 2013 and will receive quality information to make informed investment decisions.

-Sign up for an investor account with Catalist today to stay updated with any upcoming investment opportunities and updates on the launch of our public market.
+Sign up for an investor account with Catalist today to stay updated with any upcoming investment opportunities and market updates.

 By Michelle Polglase